surajshetiya/surajshetiya.github.io/_posts/2017-02-15-Numerical-Issues.md

 title: Numerical Issues
 ---

-Numerical issues that go undiscovered lead to unexpected issues.
-This is of those tales of a bug that was lurking in the code and went undetected for long.
+Numerical issues that go undetected lead to unexpected issues.
+This is one of those tales of a bug that was lurking in the code and went undetected for long.